 Section 5 - New and Changed Jobs.
 The University shall have the right to determine job content and from time to time change job content.
-When a new job is created or an existing job is substantially changed, the University shall notify the Union of the job created or changed and also of the assigned rate of pay.
+When a new job is created or an existing job is substantially changed, the University shall notify the Union of the job created or changed and also of the assigned rate of pay and the Union shall have the right to meet with the University and discuss the proposed change in job duties and/or the assigned rate of pay.